 I’m not saying that these instructional practices are going to magically make it so Johnny J. can read Things Fall Apart at 100% comprehension and enjoyment.
-I am saying that they are going to give him a shot to struggle and grow as best he can with a text that’s within reach of someone who’s on track to be college- and career-ready.
+I am saying they are going to give him a shot to struggle and grow as best he can with a text that’s within reach of someone who’s on track for college- and career-readiness.

 3. Go big on argument